 A significant amount of the Company's financial instruments are carried at fair value.
 Financial instruments that are carried at fair value on a recurring basis include Trading assets and Trading liabilities.
-Additionally, the Company applies the fair value option to Loans receivable from customers at fair value and Borrowings at fair value and certain resale agreements and certain Receivables from customers.
+Additionally, the Company applies the fair value option to certain resale agreements.
+During the year ended March 31, 2024, the Company applied the fair value option to loans receivable from customers and borrowings.